ullli-aa/cuphead/README.md

 # Cuphead

-Game Cuphead bu Yulyia Kunts.
+Game Cuphead by Yulia Kunts.

 This game was created and inspired by the game "Cuphead", namely the Hilda Berg level.